ac-tuwien/MHLib.jl/README.md

 ### Changelog

-Major changes over major releases:
+Major changes in releases:

+#### Version 0.1.3
+- bug fix in 2-opt neighborhood search of `PermutationSolution`

 #### Version 0.1.2
 - `PermutationSolution` and `SubsetVectorSolution` put into own module